surajsg1984/dbda_cloude_iacsd25/README.md

 # dbda_cloude_iacsd25
-to practice the git-github commands and understanding the git-github
+To practice the git-github commands and understanding the git-github